...

 • Activities to improve mobility (movement), muscle control, gait (walking), and balance

-• Exercise programs to improve movement, prevent or decrease weakness caused by lack of use, manage spasticity and pain, and maintain range of motion
+• Exercise programmes to improve movement, prevent or decrease weakness caused by lack of use, manage spasticity and pain, and maintain range of motion

 • Involvement in community support groups

-• Activities to improve cognitive impairments, such as problems with concentration, attention, memory, and poor judgment
+• Activities to improve cognitive impairments, such as problems with concentration, attention, memory, and poor judgement

 • Help with obtaining assistive devices that promote independence